 The world today is driven by instant gratification.
 Everyone wants everything to be quick, easily available, and cost-effective, especially when it comes to online deliveries.
 Online food delivery is the most embraced domain by customers as well as restaurants.
 People quite often prefer ordering out and enjoying their meal at home instead of having to dine-out.
-And food delivery apps provide the convenience and choice to order different cuisines from a variety of restaurants.
-This is quite evident with the revenue of the online food delivery market soaring to $122,739 million in 2020 and expected to continue to rise to $164,002 million by 2024.
+And food delivery apps provide convenience and choice to order different cuisines from a variety of restaurants.
+This is quite evident with the revenue of the online food delivery market soaring to $122,739 million in 2020.
+The revenue may continue to rise to $164,002 million by 2024.

 Then, why are food delivery mobile apps failing?